jenna-jordan/jenna-jordan.github.io.archived/_posts/2018-09-01-my-classes-for-fall-2018.md

 ### Central Themes

-1. Who uses information, how they use it, and what constraints shape their use of information
+1. *Who uses information*, how they use it, and what constraints shape their use of information.
+  - Week 3: Users & information needs
+  - Week 4: Research methods & evaluations

-2. How recorded knowledge can be organized and structured
+2. *How recorded knowledge can be organized* and structured.
+  - Week 6: Metadata
+  - Week 8: Subject analysis & languages
+  - Week 9: Structures & standards

-3. Ways of providing access to the world's knowledge
+3. Ways of *providing access* to the world's knowledge
+  - Week 2: Collections
+  - Week 5: Preservation
+  - Week 7: Interfaces, searches, & discovery

 ### Learning Objectives